-To ping a computer or device, enter either Target IPv4 Address or Target IPv6 Address, Ping Times, Timeout and Source IPv4 Address or Source IPv6 Address.
+To ping a computer or device, enter either Target IPv4 Address or Target IPv6 Address, Ping Times and Timeout.
 Enter the required information, tick the Infinite option to disable the Ping Times feature, and click Apply.
 The results will be displayed in the Result box.